shankarsurya035/DEPLOY-WEB-APP-FROM-GITHUB-TO-EC2-INSTANCE-ON-AWS-USING-CODEPIPELINE/README.md

 <br>
 <br>

+Building Websites and then Copying the code manually to the server via ftp is now a thing of the past.
+Having an automated system deploying the merged developer code in repo not only saves you time but also ensures that no changes are missed on the production deployent.
+Deployments have come a long way in the 10 years and the general goal today is to automate code deployments as much as possible.
+Let’s explore how we can deploy code from GitHub to EC2 using CodePipeline.

 Explanation about Tools AWS CodePipeline – A continuous delivery service you can use to model, visualize, and automate the steps required to release your software.
 You can quickly model and configure the different stages of a software release process.
 CodePipeline automates the steps required to release your software changes continuously.
 <br>
 <br>